Scope: Prime Mover Free / Pro version

 define('PRIME_MOVER_LOG_USER_IMPORT', true);

-Then repeat the import / export process to now include the logs as well as to reproduce the issue.
-Finally send this log to us for analysis.
-You should disable the user logging and remove the logs after this troubleshooting.
+Then, repeat the import/export process to include the logs and reproduce the issue.
+Finally, send this log to us for analysis.
+After this troubleshooting, you should turn off user logging and remove the logs.